jinfeijoy/NLP/kaggle_Twitter_sentiment/README.md

   - https://www.kaggle.com/kazanova/sentiment140
 - To do list:
   - sentiment analysis
+    - word embedding with RNN (May 26)
+    - contextual word embedding with fastai (May 29)
-  - fastai
+    - fastai with transformer (June 1)
-  - transfer learning
-  - hashtag analysis
+  - hashtag analysis (June 3)